MayoCalc / Blog / Health

 Calories for Maintenance

-If your weight has been stable for several months, you are probably already eating at maintenance.
+If your weight has been stable for several months, you're probably already eating at maintenance.
 Your maintenance level is your TDEE, the number of calories that keeps your weight steady over time.
 This is the baseline you adjust from, whether your goal is to lose fat or gain muscle.

-The simplest way to estimate your maintenance calories is to track your food intake carefully for 2 weeks while keeping your weight stable.
+Easiest way to find your maintenance calories: track everything you eat for 2 weeks while keeping your weight stable.
 The average daily intake over that period is a good estimate of your maintenance level.
 Alternatively, use our Calorie Calculator for an estimate based on established formulas.

 Why Calorie Counting Is Not Always Necessary

-Calorie counting is a useful tool, but it is not the only path to healthy eating.
-Many people maintain a healthy weight by focusing on food quality rather than quantity.
-Eating mostly whole foods (vegetables, fruits, lean proteins, whole grains, nuts, and seeds) naturally regulates calorie intake because these foods are more filling per calorie than processed foods.
+Calorie counting works, but it's not the only way.
+Plenty of people stay at a healthy weight by just eating real food and paying attention to hunger signals.
+Focusing on whole foods (vegetables, fruits, lean proteins, whole grains, nuts, and seeds) naturally regulates calorie intake because these foods are more filling per calorie than processed foods.

 If the idea of tracking every bite stresses you out, consider these simpler approaches: fill half your plate with vegetables at each meal, eat protein at every meal, limit liquid calories (soda, juice, alcohol), and eat slowly enough to notice when you feel full.
 These habits address the most common causes of overeating without requiring a food scale.